temken/raytracer/README.md

 - [x] Fix the bug of bright pixels in the ray tracer (maybe also pathtracer).
 Look up fireflys (try without russian roulette)
 - [ ] Why does one NEE sample of an empty room result in so many fireflys?
 Test NEE in the empty room.
 For N=10 I get more fireflies than for N=1
  -> we double counted direct light even for depth > 0.
 The fireflies were just the rays that hit the light surface directly.
+- [x] Print preview of image downscaled in terminal
+- [x] Print preview of video downscaled in terminal (without scrolling...)

 ## General notes